-- 1. The collective labour agreement (cao) is entered into for the period from 31 December 2019 to 31 December 2020, inclusive. - 2.
-Unless notice has been given by one of the parties, this collective labour agreement (cao) shall be extended by one year on 1 January 2021. - 3.
+- 1. The collective labour agreement (cao) is entered into for the period from 1 January 2020 through 31 December 2020. - 2.
+Unless notice has been given by one of the parties, this collective labour agreement shall be extended by one year on 1 January 2021. - 3.
 Notice must be given to the other parties by registered mail at least three months before the expiry date. - 4.
-Interim modification of the collective labour agreement (cao) is reserved for the consultation between the parties and can only take place with the consent of the parties. - 5.
-Should there be drastic changes in the general socio economic circumstances in the Netherlands during the term of this collective labour agreement (cao), each party involved in this collective labour agreement (cao) is entitled to propose interim modifications. - 6.
-The drastic changes referred to in paragraph 5 also include modifications to the content of the schemes referred to in the text of the collective labour agreement (cao). - 7.
+Interim modification of the collective labour agreement is reserved for the consultation between the parties and can only take place with the consent of the parties. - 5.
+Should there be drastic changes in the general socio economic circumstances in the Netherlands during the term of this collective labour agreement, each party involved in this collective labour agreement is entitled to propose interim modifications. - 6.
+The drastic changes referred to in paragraph 5 also include modifications to the content of the schemes referred to in the text of the collective labour agreement. - 7.
 The party wishing to propose such a modification shall inform the other parties of this in writing.
 The considerations that played a role in the choice of a proposed modification shall be explicitly stated. - 8.
 Within a month of receiving the communication referred to in paragraph 7 above, the parties shall meet to discuss the proposed modification.